Lxtharia/minegrub-theme/README.md

 ```
 sudo ./install_theme.sh
 ```
-- This will help you to install the theme, the systemd service and apply the patch
+- This will help you to install the theme, the systemd service and enable the console background
 - It also lets you choose a background if you don't want to randomize it

 ---